 Leave a comment

-I Found God today in a beautiful story of family love.
+I Found God today in perfect timing.

 Leave a comment